Whatapalaver/100_Days_of_Code/README.md

 Testing React is made extra tricky when you didn't use the create-react-app technique.
 I've wasted the morning trying to fathom out how to get Jest to work.
 The afternoon was consumed with some rather perfunctory tests.
 I gave up with the components that involved a fetch.
 That's another challenge to add to my to do list.

 ### R3D23 Monday 22_Oct
 Well I had a lot of fun today with heroku again.
 Having decided not to use create-react-app for my react frontend build I was then left feeling a bit unsupported when I couldn't get Heroku to host any of my frontend.
 Hours of researching parcel documentation (replacement for webpacker) and eventually I fathomed out that the build was stored in dist and not build....
-Any, I do now have both the frontend and backend API on Heroku.
+Anyway, I do now have both the frontend and backend API on Heroku.
 It's spread across odd branches as Github has been misbehaving for hours today.
 I just need to fathom out tests, do something semi-fancy with my loading tables and then I should be good to go with this tech test.

 Tonight I have a meetup where we will build a neural network from scratch.